opencomputeproject/onie/docs/Building.md

 Build Hosts and Environments
 ------------------------------------------------------------
-ONL now builds with Docker (yay!) so the only requirement on the build system is that you have a modern version of docker installed.
+ONL now builds with Docker (yay!) so the only requirements on the build system is that you have a modern version of docker installed.

-We currently test with "Docker version 1.5.0, build a8a31ef", but presumably others will work as well.
+- docker
+- binfmt-support

+On a modern Ubuntu system, you can get these with:

+    # apt-get install docker.io binfmt-support

 Historical Note: the previous workspace workflow (with `onl-mkws` and `onl-chws`) was actually a home grown Docker-like Linux container based